simbadzina/passgen/README.md

 This is a simple program you can use to generate alphanumeric passwords.

-1) First modify MY_CUSTOM_CONSTANT so that your code generate unique values just for you.
+1) First modify MY_CUSTOM_CONSTANT so that your code generates unique values just for you.

 2) Build the code